 Moreover, the course offers excellent flexible pricing so you don’t have to shell out almost $1000 all at once.
 Instead, you can break down the price into small monthly installments starting as low as $38 per month.
-No other company that I know of offers this kind of financing options.
-Usually, the best thing you can hope for is paying half upfront and the other half after finishing the course.
+No other company that I know of offers this kind of financing option.
+Usually, the best thing you can hope for is to pay half upfront and the other half after finishing the course.

 There are two main course options available from LSAT Max – the pro option, and the premium option.

 The pro option, which is slightly cheaper is designed for students with a target score from 150 to 165.
 It will give you access to 6200+ LSAT questions as well as 20 prep tests.
 The premium option which is around $200 more expensive gives you access to all 8700+ questions as well as 87 full-length prep tests.
 This is more than you would get from any other company.

 The quality of the whiteboard videos (80 h) is great.
 This content not only deals with the regular curriculum but also helps you to understand how to deal with the actual LSAT questions.